Grsaiago/spot-test/README.md

 ## Project Overview

-This API is written in TypeScript with a strict configuration and designed to provide reliable services with enhanced observability and security measures.
+This API is written in TypeScript with all strict typing turned on and documentation via Swagger-ui following OAS 3.0 specs.
-The system can generate a graph of player ability stats history for frontend use and includes API documentation with Swagger.
+The API is designed to provide reliable services with enhanced observability with Prometheus and Grafana, and a layer of security with internal isolation of services and a Rate Limiting functionality on the API.

 ## Features